samulipo/samulipo.github.io/presentations.md

 - 11/2018: *TBA.* A workshop on Ron Mallon's book The Construction of Human Kinds.
 University of Copenhagen.

-- 3/2018: *TBA.* ABMs of Scientific Inquiry – Prospects and Limitations.
+- 3/2018: *TBA.* ABMs in Scientific Inquiry – Prospects and Limitations.
 Bochum, Germany.

 # Recent Talks